 The Directors who served in the period and up to the date of approval of the financial statements are set out on page 1 of these financial statements.
-Attendance at Board and committee meetings during 2017-18 was 89% of possible attendance.
-A demographic survey was completed by members in summer 2018 with a view to informing future board recruitment activity.
+Attendance at Board and committee meetings during 2018-19 was 79% of possible attendance.